snimu/blog/contents/fixing-tokenization/README.md

 And who knows, it might also confer additional adversarial robustness, like in "Ensemble everything everywhere".

+**How to test this**

+For large-scale tests, just train the model and see if it works---for example, the "how many 'r's are in strawberry".

+However, you might want to do smaller tests first.
+For these, it might be more difficult to  distinguish tokenization issues from other issues.
+There are two ways to detect if the method works:

+1. You get lower perplexity on a test set, at the same compute cost.
+This would obviously be great, but unclear if it will happen.
+2. It is possible to perform search/gradient-based attacks on the model (see [here](https://blog.haizelabs.com/posts/acg/) for an example).
+It should be possible to do the same for this model and a compute-equivalent model without the byte-level branch, except with arbitrary outputs, not just adversarial ones (because I wouldn't put in the effort to make the model adversarially robust for this test).
+Then, you can see if the inputs that cause the desired outputs are more interpretable for the model including the byte-level branch than for the one without.

 **Variations**

 - You could use an arbitrary number of tokenizers, from byte-level to ones with million token vocabs, as long as they are all different enough from each other (else, what's the point?).